JayArenas/jayarenas/README.md

 # <div align="center">Welcome!</div>

-<div align="center"> I'm Jay! 💻 First and foremost, thank you for taking the time to be here and having a gander at what I have been up to.
+<div align="center"> I'm Jay! 💻 First and foremost, thank you for taking the time to be here and taking a loog at what I have been up to.
 A little background: I am a lifelong musician and creative.
 I am a software engineer, welder, and photographer.
 I love creating, and technology and have committed to learning new technologies and languages.
 </div>